 - An application

-A restriction at the application level affects every Agent Account grant under that application — not just the one you happened to send from.
+A more sender-specific restriction wins over a broader one: a restriction on a single sender address takes precedence over one on the whole domain.
+A restriction at the application level affects every Agent Account grant under that application, not just the one you happened to send from.

 How to recover